aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 Before you update your CloudFormation nested stack, there are a couple more things to do.

-+ You need to tell EC2 Security Group in which VPC to be created.
-Without specifying VPC parameter, Security group is created in the _Default_ VPC.
++ You need to specify which VPC to create the EC2 Security Group in.
+Without specifying the VPC parameter, the Security group will be created in the _Default_ VPC.

-+ You need to tell EC2 instance in which subnet to be created.
++ You need to specify which subnet to create the EC2 instance in.

 ##### 1. Prep Security Group resource